 Sooner Pool is a concrete swimming pool that has an epoxy and plaster lining.
 These linings need to be redone periodically.
 These funds would be used to repair the liner.

-Artunoff softball field/Lee Lake parking lot — $160,000
+Arutunoff softball field/Lee Lake parking lot — $160,000

 The Lee Lake Complex is located on Adams Boulevard just east of Silver Lake Road and consists of the city’s only urban fishing lake as well as Cooper Dog Park, soccer fields and the city’s only cricket field.
 Some existing funds are available to replace the existing parking lot with a paved lot.
 These funds would be used at Lee Lake if needed to support current funding.
-Any remaining funds would be used to pave the parking lot at the Artunoff softball field, located at Johnstone Avenue north of Cudahy.
+Any remaining funds would be used to pave the parking lot at the Arutunoff softball field, located at Johnstone Avenue north of Cudahy.

 Oak Park basketball court — $100,000